carvilsi/caetra/README.md

 Triggers when the **power** source changes.

-Thinking that someone has been disconnected the laptop from power plug, e.g. to access to the hardware.
+Thinking that someone has been disconnected the laptop from power plug, e.g. to access hardware parts to perform a [phiysical RAM memory dump](https://docs.buspirate.com/docs/overview/ddr-ram-i2c-adapter/). (

 **kprobe:** `power_supply_changed`